pcausey/NBA-Play-By-Play-Win-Rate/readme.md

 #       new file:   PeterTestFile.ipynb
 ```

 If you're happy with your files and you want to 'commit' the changes to the repo.
 The '-m' signals git that you're putting a message on this group of commits - keep it short, active language, and easily understood.
+If you don't use the '-m' feature, you'll be forced to write a brief commit message before git will actually allow you to commit - if you don't, it will be 'aborted'.

 ```
 git commit -m 'Make a Test File'